davis-hoover/ocpi.osp.hitech-global/hdl/platforms/zrf8_48dr/guide/OpenCPI_zrf8_48dr_Developers_Guide.rst

 ..
-Guide for developing the Hitech Global ZRF8 OSP
+OpenCPI zrf8_48dr Developers Guide

 ..
 This file is protected by Copyright.
 Please refer to the COPYRIGHT file distributed with this source distribution.